sparkflows/sparkflows-docs/docs/cloudera-hadoop/connecting-spark-cluster.rst

    :align: center

-Fire Configurations for connecting to an Apache Spark Cluster
+Fire Configurations to connect to an Apache Spark Cluster
 -------------------------------------------------------------

-Below are the configuration details for connecting Fire to an Apache Spark Cluster.
+Below are the configuration details to connect Fire to an Apache Spark Cluster.

 .. list-table::
    :widths: 14 20 30